cboliveira/BlueTeam/README.md

 ## 📡 About This Repository

-> **Take note:** This archive is not copied from the internet — everything you see here was produced by me while studying and collecting information from vulnerable machines and simulated environments.
+> **Take note:** This archive is not copied from the internet — everything you see here was produced by me while studying and collecting information from vulnerable machines and simulated environments and also it may take a while to updates due to my study and IT work.

 Here you will find analysis and writeups from: